idolou/Wikipedia-Search-Engine/README.md

 ### get_pageview -
 Search for the page view of specific documents, the data was online and loades as python dictionary.

+# Exemples
+snapshot of top results for the query: Information Retrieval:
 ![image](https://user-images.githubusercontent.com/63515984/212550462-8d49bc73-3481-43d5-afb2-41395798923b.png)